Join us for an informational webinar, Thursday, May 6, 2021 at 4:00pm. To register for the webinar, click here.

 Conditions of employment, occupation and the worker’s position in the workplace hierarchy also affect health.

 The Industrial Hygiene/Exposure Science program trains MS and PhD students to recognize, evaluate and control hazardous exposures in the workplace that may increase the risk of disease or injury on the job.

 The MS curriculum is primarily a practitioner-oriented degree and is based on a three-quarter sequence of core courses in exposure sciences while maintaining core material addressing workplace hazards.

 The PhD degree builds upon the basic principles of exposure sciences, with a strong emphasis on research-based education.

 PhD and MS students may develop a traditional research thesis.
 MS trainees have the additional option of replacing the thesis with a portfolio that includes practical experience and an applied capstone project.

-Watch our spring 2020 online informational session about NWCOHS and MS Degrees in Exposure Science and Occupational Hygiene, including alumni highlights on careers in worker health and safety
+Watch our Fall 2020 online informational session about NWCOHS and MS Degrees in Exposure Science and Occupational Hygiene, including alumni highlights on careers in worker health and safety

 Individual alumni video testimonials:

 - Jessica Porter, Industrial Safety Professional, Lawrence Livermore National Laboratory